matthewpdias/ACM_stuff/Input_Kludge.md

 # Input Kludge

 `Input Kludge` is a probem in software design in which user input is not correctly handled.
 This term applies both to valid inputs being falsely rejected as well as bad input being accepted.
+This can result from a poor user interface.

 ## Problems

 Some of the largest breaches in enterprise security have been due to input kludge issues, when SQL was input into a user populated field and then executed on a server.
+Ad-hoc input validation routines may point to input kludge but it does not nessarily mean that there is a problem.

 ## Testing